-Catching your cats licking each other can evoke various emotional responses from “aw” to “ew”.
-So, what’s the deal with your cats treating each other like a fresh sardine-pop—why do cats groom each other and us?
+Catching your cats licking each other can evoke various emotional reactions, from “aw” to “ew”.
+So, what’s the deal with your feline friends treating each other like a fresh sardine-pop—why do cats groom each other and us?

-With 30 to 50 percent of their day spent grooming themselves, cats are clearly skilled at self-care.
-Cats have a special tongue to thank for their cleanliness.
+With 30 to 50% of their day spent grooming themselves, cats are clearly skilled at self-care.
+Felines have a special tongue to thank for their cleanliness.
 Their tongues don’t actually resemble sandpaper, despite how rough they might feel.
 Covered in hook-like hollow hairs, cat’s tongues are more like a shampooing comb—amazing, right?

 1. Cats Groom To Show Their Bond

 “With preferred individuals, cats demonstrate bonding with one another through allogrooming,” says Steve Dale, CABC, public pet speaker and author of Good Cat!
 And he emphasises preferred individuals—a cat won’t allogroom any random cat.